 11. Textbook exchange service

 The textbook exchange service is a classic college business idea that is hard to start and grow, but if done right, can have major rewards.
-This service would involve setting up a app or website where people from a certain school could upload their used textbooks for others to be able to buy or rent them.
+This service would involve setting up an app or website where people from a certain school could upload their used textbooks for others to be able to buy or rent them.

 Where this idea usually fails is that at the launch due to low stocks of the needed textbooks, and then the textbook buying season buys and the company runs out of money to sustain until the next semester.

-If you are able to setup this website or exchange in advance with a great stock of textbooks, this would increase your chances of success.
+If you are able to set up this website or exchange in advance with a great stock of textbooks, this would increase your chances of success.
 Similarly, if you chatted with the professors and teachers to confirm older versions of the textbook could be used for class, it would give students confidence that they can get the used book and still succeed.

-This would be a great business to run as most the work would be needed before the new semester, before any large assignments in class.
+This would be a great business to run as most of the work would be needed before the new semester, before any large assignments in class.